luxvitae-eco/default-template/content/pages/team.md

-      Whether you're a homeowner dreaming of a custom eco-retreat, or a developer scaling green housing, our curated network of local architects, builders, and sustainability experts ensures your project is built responsibly, and without the usual headaches.
+      Whether you're a homeowner dreaming of a custom eco-retreat, or a developer scaling green housing, our curated network of local architects, builders, and sustainability experts ensures your project is built responsibly, with trust, confidence, and deep local knowledge.
     actions: []
     colors: bg-neutral-fg-dark
     styles: